michaeldoody/whisker_control/README.md

 #### Whisker Drawing Instructions
 1. Power on the RasPi, the Tic / motor, and the LED lamp.
 Turn on the heat tray so that its dial notch is pointing directly downwards (almost at the High heat setting).
 Allow the tray to heat up for about 20 minutes.
 2. While the tray is heating up, open up `ticgui`.
 Use the slider in the "Set target" box to manually move the actuator to the end of the track that is closest to the oven, and leave a ~0.5 cm gap between the edge of the gantry plate and the lock collar.
 Find the current position of the motor in the "Operation" box of the GUI.
-Open up whisker.cpp and edit the EXPECTED_START_POS to equal the value of the current motor position (Line 31).
+Open up whisker.cpp and edit the EXPECTED_START_POS to equal the value of the current motor position (whisker.cpp, Line TODO).
 3. From your RasPi command line:
 ```shell
 # Change to the whisker directory